A/N: Warning for more violence in this chapter.

 “I told you I’d wait,” Roman reminded him.

-“I apologize if I’m keeping you from any prior plans.”
+“If I’m keeping you from any prior plans, I—,”

 Roman shrugged.
 “If you’re offering.”